aydinyanik/clarisse_survival_kit/README.md

 - C:\Python27\Lib\site-packages

 ![Environment_Variables Image](http://remuno.nl/wp-content/uploads/2019/02/setup_environment_variables.png)
+Click [here](http://remuno.nl/wp-content/uploads/2019/02/setup_environment_variables.png) for a larger version of the image above.

 The next step is to check if pip is up to date and install setuptools.
 The following commands must be run from a command prompt/shell.
 In Windows you can press <kbd>win</kbd> + <kbd>r</kbd> and type ***cmd*** to open command prompt.